Zwingli was the leader of the reformation in Switzerland.

 Surely I was born sinful, a sinner when my mother conceived me.
 (Psm 51:5)

-If I go onto a kindergarten playground and ask children the difference between a "good boy" and a "bad boy", they will tell me "a good boy is nice, he doesn't steal, and a bad boy takes things and is mean."
+If we go onto a kindergarten playground and ask children the difference between a "good boy" and a "bad boy", they will tell us "a good boy is nice, he doesn't steal, and a bad boy takes things and is mean."
 We are born with a propensity to sin and it shows up long before the age of reason.
 We think this is original sin.

 We got an email that said: